 There tends to be a lot of wasted space in a bathroom that ends up never being used.
 If you have a bath, do you use the space underneath?
 The vast majority are simply boxed off away from view.
 However, with a bit of creativity, that space can be utilised for the storage of towels or toiletries.

-Why not make use of your wall space, with this Chamonix white wall cabinet?
+Why not make use of your wall space, with this Derwent white wall cabinet from Orchard Bathrooms?

 4. Wet room